Does Revenue Diversification Actually Work for Nonprofits?

 The final area to consider is corporate partnerships.
 Corporate partnerships take various forms.
 As part of its corporate responsibility initiatives, a company could underwrite a nonprofit’s annual fundraising event.

-Companies can also provide direct funding to organizations that have been nominated by their board members, employees, or through a formal application process similar to what foundations traditionally use.
+Companies can also provide direct funding to organizations nominated by their board members or employees, or through a formal application process similar to that used by foundations.

-In other cases, corporations will partner with the nonprofits to conduct project activities, sometimes providing technical assistance by placing one of their employees with the nonprofit through a secondment.
-If the corporation joins a nonprofit on a grant that requires matching funds (also referred to as cost share), the company may promise in-kind match for the project in the form of equipment, materials, and technical assistance.
-For example, salaries of corporate employees seconded to the nonprofit will continue to be paid for by the corporation, and the amount of the employee’s total compensation package can be leveraged as cost share.
+In other cases, corporations will partner with nonprofits to conduct project activities, sometimes providing technical assistance by seconding an employee to the nonprofit.
+If the corporation joins a nonprofit on a grant that requires matching funds (also called cost share), the company may pledge an in-kind match for the project in the form of equipment, materials, or technical assistance.
+For example, salaries of corporate employees seconded to the nonprofit will continue to be paid for by the corporation, and the amount of the employee’s total compensation package can be leveraged as a cost share.

 Can Corporate Partnerships Benefit Your Organization?

-Regardless of whether your organization primarily depends on grants or traditional fundraising, the right corporate partnerships can bring significant rewards.
+Whether your organization primarily relies on grants or traditional fundraising, the right corporate partnerships can deliver significant rewards.

-If your organization depends on grants, having a company join you as a partner on a grant application can increase the competitiveness of your grant.
-The funder may view the expertise and material resources a corporate partner can bring as strong evidence that the project will be capable of achieving the target outcomes.
-Additionally, regardless of whether a funder requires cost share, common wisdom is that being able to offer matching funds is going to make a grant proposal more competitive.
+If your organization depends on grants, having a company join you as a partner on a grant application can increase your grant's competitiveness.
+The funder may view the expertise and material resources a corporate partner can bring as strong evidence that the project will achieve the target outcomes.
+Additionally, regardless of whether a funder requires cost share, common wisdom holds that being able to offer matching funds will make a grant proposal more competitive.
 If a funder has to choose between two comparable grant applications, one with matching funds and one without, the application with matching funds will probably be the winner.

 If your organization depends primarily on fundraising events, partnering with one or more companies can help publicize the event and underwrite its costs.
 If you depend on individual donations, you can also receive benefits from corporations as a byproduct of your work: Many companies match their employees’ donations to nonprofits, so if you know an individual donor works for a company that offers matching funds, your organization may be able to receive double the money from a single ask.

-Like all the other options for generating revenue, securing corporate partners as event or project partners takes time and resources.
+Like other revenue-generating options, securing corporate partners for events or projects takes time and resources.
 Once you have connected with a company, the relationship may last many years, requiring upkeep in the form of ongoing communication but not extensive or costly outreach efforts.
 Establishing the relationship, however, can be expensive, primarily in the form of staff time.

 Small nonprofits often have their executive director do most of the legwork to pursue corporate partners, which can be an affordable route.
-For larger nonprofits, and particularly international nongovernmental organizations pursuing multinational companies, the CEO of the organization can play a role in the corporate outreach, but there may be a need to hire someone to work on private partnerships.
+For larger nonprofits, particularly international nongovernmental organizations pursuing multinational companies, the organization's CEO can play a role in corporate outreach, but there may be a need to hire someone to work on private partnerships.

-Regardless of the approach, trying to secure a corporate partner is not going to be cheap.
-If an organization chooses to hire someone from the corporate sector to lead their public-private partnership initiative, they will need to offer a salary that will be acceptable to someone from the private sector.
-While this investment in human resources can pay off, it can take many years before it does so, resulting in the organization potentially paying more in salary and benefits for the public-private partnership position than it recoups in the form of corporate partnerships.
+Regardless of the approach, securing a corporate partner won't be cheap.
+If an organization chooses to hire someone from the corporate sector to lead its public-private partnership initiative, it will need to offer a salary commensurate with the private sector.
+While this investment in human resources can pay off, it can take many years, potentially leaving the organization paying more in salary and benefits for the public-private partnership position than it recoups in corporate partnerships.

 The bottom line?
-Corporate partnerships are great to have, but they carry risks and can be expensive to pursue.
+Corporate partnerships are valuable, but they carry risks and can be expensive to pursue.

 Before your organization decides to pursue private partnerships, it should assess its risk tolerance.
 There is no guarantee that pursuing a corporate partner will lead to a partnership, so the opportunity costs can be high.
-Second, your organization will need discretionary (i.e., unrestricted) funds to pay for the research and cultivation of corporate partners, whether that is accomplished through a contract with a consulting firm or an in-house position.
+Second, your organization will need discretionary (i.e., unrestricted) funds to pay for research and the cultivation of corporate partners, whether through a contract with a consulting firm or an in-house position.

 CONCLUSION

 Should you diversify your revenue?
-Yes, as much as you can, you should attempt to diversify your funding sources.
+Yes, as much as you can, diversify your funding sources.

 Are all options for diversification equal?
 No.

-For each organization, depending on its mission, structure, resources, community ties, and the number of competing nonprofits, one source of revenue generation is probably going to emerge as the strongest and primary source of funding.
-A second revenue-generating option may emerge as a complementary source of funding.
-However, all other funding options may not be realistic, either because of the costs and resources required to pursue them or there is a poor match between the funding method with the organization’s mission.
+For each organization, depending on its mission, structure, resources, community ties, and the number of competing nonprofits, one source of revenue is likely to emerge as the primary funding source.
+A second revenue-generating option may emerge as a complementary funding source.
+However, all other funding options may not be realistic, either because of the costs and resources required to pursue them or because there is a poor match between the funding method and the organization’s mission.

 So, the question is not whether you should diversify, it’s what type of diversification will work best for your organization.
-You need to employ options where the benefits gained outweigh the costs of pursuit.
+You need to employ options where the benefits outweigh the costs of pursuing them.
 Should you hold fundraising events, solicit donations from wealthy individuals, write grant proposals, or pursue partnerships?
 One—and sometimes, all—of these options can work for an organization.
-However, all the options require planning and resources to put into place.
+However, all the options require planning and resources to implement.